tzahola/UISearchController-context-menu-bug/README.md

 # UISearchController-context-menu-bug
 Demonstration project for a bug with iOS's context menus (UIMenuController) when used in conjunction with UISearchController

+*Update: seems to be fixed in iOS 13.0 beta*

 ## Summary

 If you try to use long-press context menus (aka `UIMenuController`) on `UITableViewCell`s in conjuction with a `UISearchController`, you'll find that the context menu dismisses itself *the first time* you bring it up.
 Subsequent attempts to show the context menu will succeed.